lrspeiser/DensityDependentMetricModel/README.md

 ### 3.1.
 Parameter Optimization and Model Performance

-Dynamic nested sampling successfully converged to a well-defined solution for the density-dependent metric model.
-Using 1000 initial live points and a target evidence accuracy of $\Delta \log Z = 0.01$, the analysis completed with an effective sample size of 10,132 posterior samples.
-The fitted parameters and their uncertainties are summarized in Table 2.
+Dynamic nested sampling successfully converged to well-defined solutions for both single-component and multi-component models.
+Using 500-1000 initial live points and a target evidence accuracy of $\Delta \log Z = 0.01-0.05$, the analysis completed with effective sample sizes exceeding 10,000 posterior samples for each model configuration.
+The fitted parameters and their uncertainties are summarized in Tables 2 and 3.

 **Table 2:** Parameter estimates and uncertainties from the dynamic nested sampling fit for the single exponential disk model with power-law $\xi(\rho)$.
 Uncertainties represent 68% credible intervals.